augmented-os/augmented-os/docs/architecture/schemas/workflow_definitions.md

-# Workflows
+# Workflow Definitions

 ## Overview

-Workflows are orchestrated sequences of tasks that accomplish a business process.
+Workflow definitions are templates that describe orchestrated sequences of tasks to accomplish a business process.
 They are designed to be:

 * Composable from reusable tasks
 * Event-driven or manually triggered